KitsuneTech-com/Shop-Talk/README.md

 # Shop-Talk
-A codeless repository to host discussions relating to Kitsune Technologies in general
+This is a codeless repository to host discussions relating to Kitsune Technologies in general, including any proposed future projects.
+To discuss any specific active Kitsune project, see the appropriate repository.